Ortigas Land taps Aboitiz-backed firm for GH Mall solar deal

-Ortigas Land Corp. has partnered with Aboitiz-backed Advent Upgrade Solar Inc. (AUSI) to build a solar photovoltaic system at GH Mall to improve energy security and lower operating costs.
+Ortigas Land Corp. has partnered with Aboitiz-backed Advent Upgrade Solar Inc. (AUSI) to build a solar photovoltaic system at GH Mall, improving energy security and lowering operating costs.

 Under a 20-year power purchase agreement, AUSI, a joint venture between Aboitiz Power Distributed Renewables, Inc. and Upgrade Energy Philippines, will install a 1,587.20 kilowatt-peak solar PV system to power the mall.